 This is the most important constraint on Super 13Cr selection.
 Martensitic stainless steels — including both L80 13Cr and Super 13Cr — are susceptible to sulphide stress cracking in H2S environments.
 Super 13Cr's higher yield strength (110 ksi) makes it more susceptible to SSC than L80 13Cr (80 ksi).

-NACE MR0175 / ISO 15156-3 permits martensitic stainless steels in H2S service only within specific environmental limits — typically very low H2S partial pressure (often below 0.003 bar) combined with temperature and pH conditions that fall within the qualified envelope for the specific alloy and heat treatment.
+NACE MR0175 / ISO 15156-3 permits Super 13Cr in H2S service only within specific environmental limits — typically very low H2S partial pressure (often below 0.003 bar) combined with temperature and pH conditions that fall within the qualified envelope for the specific alloy and heat treatment.
+Standard L80 13Cr is not NACE MR0175 qualified — it is a CO₂ corrosion resistance grade and should not be selected where H₂S is present at any partial pressure.

 For wells with meaningful H2S alongside CO₂: